A Cartesian grid-based boundary integral method for moving interface problems: Moving interface problems

 \subsection{The Stefan problem}

-We also consider the Stefan problem that models diffusion-driven phase changes between solid and liquid phases.
-Here, the moving solid-liquid interface $\Gamma$ separates the box domain $\mathcal{B}$ into the solid region $\Omega^+$ and the liquid region $\Omega^-$.
-In the classical Stefan problem, the temperature field $T$ satisfies the heat equation in both solid and liquid regions,
+We also consider the Stefan problem, which models the diffusion-driven interface motion between solid and liquid phases.
+The solid-liquid interface $\Gamma$ separates the rectangular domain $\mathcal{B}$ into the solid region $\Omega^+$ and the liquid region $\Omega^-$.
+In the classical Stefan problem, thermal convection is ignored in the liquid region, and the temperature field $T$ is assumed to satisfy the heat equation in both the liquid and solid regions,

+where we have assumed equal thermal conductivity in both regions.
+It is often more realistic to consider convection in the liquid region.
+The temperature differences in the fluid lead to changes in the specific volume of fluid parcels and, hence, the fluid density.
+The density changes further lead to buoyancy-driven convection of the fluid.
+With the Boussinesq approximation \cite{Roger2002}, the fluid is assumed to be incompressible, and the effect of density changes appears only in the buoyancy force.
+After incorporating the natural convection effect, the temperature field is described by a coupled system of the (advection-)diffusion equation and the Navier-Stokes equations

+where $\mathbf{u}$ and $p$ are the velocity and pressure of the fluid flow, respectively.
+Here, we assume that the fluid density and viscosity are unity.
+The buoyancy force $\mathbf{G}$ under the Boussinesq approximation is linearly proportional to the temperature difference,

+where $\mathbf{j}$ is the unit vector in the vertical direction.
+The model is a two-way coupling of the temperature and the velocity field through fluid convection and the buoyancy force.